hirnzuchter/rig/README.md

 # RIG
 ## RIG Command Line Tools
+Download and add the RIG folder somewhere to your device.

 Add the "rig" command as an alias:

 First, open up the ```~/.bashrc``` file: